 Pets are good for you, especially during a pandemic.

 Another bonus?
 It’s been scientifically proven that pets help reduce stress, anxiety and depression.
+This is especially true with the elderly for whom having a pet can combat feelings of isolation and improve both physical and mental health.
 The world breaking due to a pandemic is pretty stressful if you ask me so LOVE on those pets people!
 In fact, if you don’t have a dog or cat and have been considering adding one to your family, there’s no better time than now to adopt and spend quality time helping them settle into their new environment!

 (Also, they are willing to help with office duties.)